-By the way, “Irish Cobbler” should not be confused with the term “Irish potato,” which is sometimes used by people that grow both sweet potatoes and regular potatoes.
+By the way, you should not confuse “Irish Cobbler” with “Irish potato,” which is a term sometimes used by people that grow both sweet potatoes and regular potatoes.
 “Irish potato” is used to differentiate regular potatoes from sweet potatoes.
 Not all Irish potatoes are Irish Cobblers, but all Irish Cobblers are Irish potatoes.
 Get my drift?

 Do you have an heirloom seed potato that you plant in your garden every year?
 Let us know what it is by commenting below.